hwcloud-apac-pso/huawei-codearts-workshop/workshop/04_Result_Validation.md

 # Result Validation

 This section is to validate the functionality of the continuous integration and continuous deployment pipeline in order to deploy a web application to the SIT and Production cluster.
 It involves deploying the web application to the SIT cluster before the version of the application can be released to the production environment.
-The version of the web application to be released to both environments is in red color background.
+The version of the web application to be released to both environments is in ```red color background```.
 Throughout different testing, we will use different color-coded backgrounds to represent different versions of the application to be released to the SIT and Production environment.

 ###	Validation of System Integration Testing (SIT) Environment
-1. Look for the index.php file under the CodeArts-Repo-Name/index.php directory, within the <style> tag, uncomment the scripts for the background parameter where the value represents the red color as in the below screenshots.
+1. Look for the ```index.php``` file under the ```CodeArts-Repo-Name/index.php``` directory, within the ```<style>``` tag, uncomment the scripts for the background parameter where the value represents the red color as in the below screenshots.

     ![figure8.1.0](./images/8.1.0.png)

     <p align="center"> Figure 8.1.0: Modify the index.php file </p>

-2. Within the <style> tag, uncomment the scripts for the background parameter for all the sections as mentioned below:
+2. Within the ```<style>``` tag, uncomment the scripts for the background parameter for all the sections as mentioned below:
     * .highlight-box {}
     * footer {}
     * .shaded-section h2 {}